KiraLT/common-stuff/README.md

 </script>
 ```

-### Use dynamic import that returns loaded library wrapped in the promise:
+### Dynamic import

-Use [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) directly in the browser
+Use [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) directly in the browser that returns loaded library wrapped in the promise:

 ```html
 <script>